 Theatre Employment Opportunities

-The Round Barn Theatre at Amish Acres is a professional non-Equity repertory musical theatre located in Nappanee, Indiana.
-It produces six major musicals and one drama/comedy each season over nine months as well as condensed performances for theatre for young audiences of selected shows.
-The 2013 season includes Church Basement Ladies 2: A Second Helping, Plain and Fancy, Nunsense A-Men, 9 to 5 the musical, Seven Brides for Seven Brothers, Arsenic and Old Lace, plus for the holidays, The Wizard of Oz.
+The Round Barn Theatre at Amish Acres is a professional Repertory musical theatre located in Nappanee, Indiana.
+It produces six major musicals and one play each season over nine months as well as two Second Stage Productions and several Theater for Young Audience performances.
+The 2017 season will include Plain and Fancy, The Rat Pack Lounge, Mamma Mia!, Barry Manilow's Copacabana, Happy Days a New Musical, Lend Me A Tenor and Annie.
 The theatre's actors are all professionals, most of them having college degrees in Theatre Performance, Musical Theatre, Dance and other Performing Arts categories.
 Housing is provided in three residences on the historic farm's property.
 Local Auditions are held at Amish Acres in March.

 Unified Professional Theatre

 1600 West Market Street